shabbirh/MongoHub-Mac/README.markdown

 ## Build

-Just build it, it should work.
+Just build it, it should work (but let me know if you have an errors or warnings).

 ## Current Status